 - Students who already have health insurance and do not want the Seton Hall plan, must complete the insurance waiver form on PirateNet.

 - The waiver will be available in early July.

 - Students must accept their Financial Aid awards (they should start receiving them around April).

 - To do this students need to log into PirateNet.
 Next, they need to go to the Money Matters to view their Financial Aid Award.
 They must select the award year (2022-23) then click on the Award Overview tab.

 - Students can accept their award by clicking on the Accept award Offer tab and accept or decline each award.

 Before the Semester Begins

-- After Pirate Adventure, check that your student knows who their mentor and peer adviser are and how to contact them.
+- After New Student Orientation, check that your student knows who their Mentor and Peer Advisor are and how to contact them.

 - Check your student's schedule.
-If students have questions, encourage them to reach out their mentor (this is their advisor and University Life professor who they met during Pirate Adventure).
+If students have questions, encourage them to reach out their Mentor (this is their Advisor and University Life professor whom they met during New Student Orientation).

 - If your student is living on campus or has a commuter dining plan make sure they understand how it works.
 Also, know that outside of the meal plan students have the option to use something called Pirates Gold, which works like a debit system.
-Pirates Gold: https://www13.shu.edu/offices/services/pirates-gold.cfm
+Pirates Gold »

-- The Family Educational Rights and Privacy Act (FERPA) legally requires students 18 years or older to give consent for their parents to access their child's educational information and records.
+- The Family Educational Rights and Privacy Act (FERPA) legally requires students to give consent for their parents to access their child's educational information and records.
 We encourage you to discuss this with your student.
-FERPAPolicies: http://www13.shu.edu/offices/policies-procedures/registrar-ferpa.cfm
+FERPA Policies »

 - Get ready for move-in.
 It is helpful to have more than one person for move-in, so one person can stay with the car.
 However, please know that Seton Hall students, employees, and athletes will be there to help your student move in.